Ahnsun/LTrack/README.md

 # LTrack: Generalizing Multiple Object Tracking to Unseen Domains by Introducing Natural Language Representation

-This repository is an official implementation of the paper [LTrack: Generalizing Multiple Object Tracking to Unseen Domains by Introducing Natural Language Representation](https://arxiv.org/pdf/2212.01568.pdf).
+This repository is an official implementation of the AAAI-2023 accepted paper [LTrack: Generalizing Multiple Object Tracking to Unseen Domains by Introducing Natural Language Representation](https://arxiv.org/pdf/2212.01568.pdf).

 ## Introduction